You might have used Google to find out the best mental health movies, and here we are.

 5. The Skeleton Twins

-Directed by Craig Johnson in 2014, the Skeleton Twins movie follows the lives of estranged twins Maggie (Kristen Wiig) and Milo (Bill Hader) as they reunite after a decade of being apart.
+Craig Johnson directed the Skeleton Twins movie in 2014.
+The movie follows the lives of estranged twins Maggie (Kristen Wiig) and Milo (Bill Hader) as they reunite after a decade of separation.

 The story begins when Milo, a struggling gay actor living in Los Angeles, attempts suicide.
 This prompts Maggie, who is unhappily married, to invite him to stay with her and her husband, Lance.